 Manufacturing PMI in Sweden averaged 54.79 points from 1994 until 2022, reaching an all time high of 70.40 points in November of 1994 and a record low of 34 points in December of 2008.
 This page provides - Sweden Manufacturing Pmi - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sweden Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Manufacturing PMI in Sweden is expected to be 54.60 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Sweden to stand at 54.00 in 12 months time.
-In the long-term, the Sweden Manufacturing PMI is projected to trend around 54.00 in 2020, according to our econometric models.
+Manufacturing PMI in Sweden is expected to be 54.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Manufacturing PMI is projected to trend around 52.90 points in 2023, according to our econometric models.